 More important than just about anything mentioned thus far are the alternatives.
 The company should not place all of its eggs in one basket per se.
 It should have alternatives ready to implement if the initial plan is unsuccessful.

 Evaluate the Plan

 Once certain milestones have been achieved, the company may be in a position to evaluate and course-correct if necessary.
 Is the plan working?
 Is it too much?
 What are the repercussions of the measures being taken?
 Are customers happier?
 Are associates happier?
 These questions and more should be a part of the evaluation step.
-Sure, cost and productivity are important, but are workers bad-mouthing the company when they leave?
+Sure, cost and productivity are essential, but are workers bad-mouthing the company when they leave?
 Are customers?

 Creativity and Problem Solving

 The next four steps we lump together because, in the context of this paper, the point for these is already being made.
-The next four steps are removing obstacles, creating short-term wins, continually build on the changes being made, and of course, ensuring that the changes become rooted in the organizational culture you are attempting to adjust.
+The next four steps are removing obstacles, creating short-term wins, continually building on the changes being made, and of course, ensuring that the changes become rooted in the organizational culture you are attempting to adjust.

 Empowering Workers to Solve Problems and Make Change

 This leads to utilizing empowered work teams to solve organizational problems and make effective changes.
 As stated several times thus far, workers must be involved in the decision-making process because doing helps to improve customer satisfaction, increase quality, lower costs, and increase employee productivity.
 We could even go as far as to say that it will also ensure buy-in and help to solidify goal achievement because the worker’s name will be on the project.
 Ultimately, the idea is to constantly work towards an environment or atmosphere of collaboration (Goodwin & Griffith, 2007).